BioHackAcademy/SyllabusDeprecated/about.md

 permalink: /about/
 ---

-Biohack Academy is an education program of Waag Society Amsterdam.
+Biohack Academy is an education program of Waag Amsterdam.
 Held for the first time in the Spring of 2015.
 The course is fully open source and distributed through partner labs around the globe.

 The team behind the first edition consisted of: